geevi/home2.0/content/teaching/complexity-theory-21/index.md

 +++

+First part of the course topics are here.

 Second part of the course invloving advanced topics like PSPACE, Space bounded computations, Polynomial Hierarchy, Arithmetic Circuits, Boolean Function Analysis etc will be taught by Nitin Saurabh during Oct - Nov.
+See https://nitinsau.github.io/CT-m21-iiith.html